-4. To manually install the security-related updates without installing non-security updates, just run the following line of code:
+8. To manually install the security-related updates without installing non-security updates, just run:

 '''

 sudo unattended-upgrade -d

 '''

 If you're running some form of desktop Ubuntu on a workstation that gets shut down after every use, you can enable the automatic updates if you like, but there's no need to enable automatic reboots.